-Commonly combined with ibuprofen or acetaminophen to augment its painkilling properties, codeine is an opioid analgesic that has been prescribed in the United States for decades.
+Commonly combined with ibuprofen or acetaminophen to augment its painkilling properties, codeine is an opioid analgesic that has been prescribed in the United States for decades. we offer the best codeine addiction treatment in Texas.
 It is derived from a naturally occurring alkaloid of the opium poppy plant.
 Although it is regarded as a rather weak opioid with fewer risks than other high potency opioids like fentanyl, codeine is still highly addictive and can be a very dangerous drug to consume.

 At Texas Recovery Center, our highly qualified team of addiction specialists and therapists work together to provide healing in our codeine addiction treatment program in Texas.
 Our codeine rehab center is a judgement-free zone, so people can truly immerse themselves in recovery.
 Also, our team has years of experience with providing high-quality addiction treatment, so we have the knowledge needed to help people overcome addiction.
 Learn more about how our codeine substance abuse treatment program in Texas can help you or a loved one get back on the right track by calling 844-230-5931 or completing our online form.

 As an opioid, codeine suppresses nerve endings to help control or dull pain that is received by neurons in your central nervous system.
 Codeine bonds to opioid receptors in your brain to block the triggering of neurons which can, in turn, stimulate your brain to process pain.
 The chemical signals in your brain and spinal cord are dulled or interrupted through this bonding.
 In turn, this means that any stimulation you feel, such as pain, will only be received by sluggish and inactive nerve endings.